xpack/arm-linux-files/HOW-TO-BUILD.md

 # How to build

-This file documents how the various files were created.
+This file documents how the various files were created, and can be used as a template for creating custom images, for example larger ones.

 ## The arm64 (64-bit) image